-Management is responsible for the preparation and fair presentation of these financial statements in accordance with the International Financial Reporting Standards (IFRSs), modified and adopted by the Maldives Monetary Authority ("MMA") in relation to the requirements of International Accounting Standard - 39 ("IAS 39") Financial Instruments Recognition and Measurement, on loan loss provision and of International Financial Reporting Standard - 7 ("IFRS 7') Financial Instruments: Disclosures, on Credit Risk Grading. ("IFRSs Adopted by the Maldives Monetary Authority") as described in note 2(a) to the financial statements, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, as adopted by the banking institutions in Maldives detailed in the "basis of preparation" in notes to these financial statements, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-Auditors' Responsibility
+Auditors' responsibility

 Our responsibility is to express an opinion on these financial statements based on our audit.
 We conducted our audit in accordance with International Standards on Auditing.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on our judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, we consider internal control relevant to the Company's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.